ordina-jworks/ordina-jworks.github.io/_posts/2017-12-13-Docker-basic-networking.md

 All of our Docker applications will be deployed on **one host machine**.
 We will have a custom Docker network running with **three containers** attached to that network:
-* The DB container is just a MySQL database running within Docker.
+* The database container is just a MySQL database running within Docker.
-* The Backend container is a Spring Boot application that connects to the MySQL DB container and provides a REST service to the outside world.
+* The backend container is a Spring Boot application that connects to the MySQL DB container and provides a REST service to the outside world.
-* The Frontend container is an AngularJS application that consumes the REST service from the backend container.
+* The frontend container is an AngularJS application that consumes the REST service from the backend container.

 You can find all the code examples on [Github](https://github.com/basmoorkens/docker-networking-demo){:target="_blank"}.
 The only thing needed to complete this guide is a working Docker installation.